romlacerda/stock-react/README.md

 ## What it does

-Shows stock information (price, variation, chart) and automatically updates every minute (or configured interval).
+Shows stock information and automatically updates every minute (or configured interval).
 Works as a standalone widget that you can add to any HTML page.

 ## Usage